tstruct/winterpolate/README.md

 }
 ```

-Unknown variables are controlled by `Strict` mode.
+Unknown variables are controlled by `Strict`.

 In non-strict mode: